-What is an Angel Investor?We explain everything you need to know about this valuable source of funding.
+What Is an Angel Investor?: Who They Are and What They Can Do for Your BusinessWe explain everything you need to know about this valuable source of funding.

 Whether you’re looking for seed investors to get your business off the ground or you need to raise money to expand your business (and your profit), angel investors are worth looking into.
 But how do they work?
 And how are you supposed to get one?